Learning stageStage 4, Stage 5

 About 35% of the collection is from NSW, 25% from other Australian states and Antarctica, and 40% from overseas.

-Special features of the collection include: zeolite minerals, gemstones, Australian meteorites and tektites, the Sir Douglas Mawson Antarctic collection, and suites of eastern Australia mantle and crustal xenoliths from volcanic rocks.
+Special features of the collection include: zeolite minerals, gemstones, Australian meteorites and tektites, the Sir Douglas Mawson Antarctic collection, the Albert Chapman mineral collection, and suites of eastern Australia mantle and crustal xenoliths from volcanic rocks.

 - There exists a great diversity of rocks and minerals on Earth.